 Let $D$ be the input digraph together with the costs.
-Observe that if $D$ is homeomorphic to $H$, then $D$ must be homeomorphic to $\overrightarrow{C_k}$.
+Observe that if $D$ is homomorphic to $H$, then $D$ must be homomorphic to $\overrightarrow{C_k}$.
 We may assume that $D$ is weakly connected.
 Otherwise, each weakly connected component of $D$ is treated separately.

 Let $x$ be a fixed vertex in $D$ and let $\psi_{\ell}$ be a homomorphism from $D$ to $\overrightarrow{C_k}$ where $\psi_{\ell}(x)=\ell$, $\ell \in \{0,1,\dots,k-1\}$.
-We design an approximation algorithm for MinHOM($H$) in which $x$ is mapped to $V_i$ of $H$.
+We design an approximation algorithm for MinHOM($H$) in which $x$ is mapped to $V_{\ell}$ of $H$.
 In order to find the approximation algorithm for MinHOM($H$) for the given digraph $D$, we consider each homomorphism $\psi_{\ell}(x)=\ell$, $\ell \in \{0,1,\dots,k-1\}$ and find an approximation algorithm from $D$ to $H$ corresponding to $\psi_{\ell}$ and output the one with best performance.
 For simplicity of notations we work with $\phi=\psi_0$.
 Let $U_0,U_1, U_2,\dots,U_{k-1}$ be the partition of the vertices in $D$ under $\phi$, i.e. $\phi^{-1}(\ell)=U_{\ell}$.